alastairreid/RelatedWork/_papers/deng:hasp:2019.md

 - information-flow
 ---

-Author names above are UTF-8 and may need to be re-encoded both for BibTeX

 Extends Chisel with security labels to track information flow.
 Uses Z3 to check but check is based on syntactic structure, not on semantic analysis.
 That is, it just propagates labels.